-While the off-piste and out-of-bounds powder skiing is legendary, the on-piste blues and greens should not be dismissed—every type of skier and rider can enjoy the Niseko experience.
+While the off-piste and out-of-bounds powder skiing is legendary, the on-piste blues and greens should not be dismissed either, meaning every type of skier and rider can enjoy the Niseko experience.
 Chances are likely that it will snow throughout the duration of your trip.
-However, gondolas and hooded chairlifts make the snowy weather very bearable.
+However, gondolas and hooded chairlifts make the snowy weather more than bearable.

-Out-of-bounds adventuring is permitted thanks to a relaxed ski-patrol policy at Niseko, in comparison to other Japanese resorts.
-Guides are available and recommended, especially if you aim to climb and ski or ride the backcountry terrain on Mt.
+Out-of-bounds adventuring is permitted thanks to a relaxed ski-patrol policy at Niseko, especually when compared to other Japanese resorts.
+Guides are available and highly recommended, especially if you aim to climb and ski or ride the backcountry areas surrounding Mt.
 Yōtei.

 It’s nearly impossible to get bored of Niseko's on-piste, off-piste and sidecountry terrain, but if you want to experience something else, heli skiing is available.
 It’s also possible to ski to the interconnected Moiwa resort, but a separate lift ticket is required.